A Can of Bees

-A Can of Bees is the debut album by English band The Soft Boys.
+A Can of Bees is the 1979 debut album by English rock band The Soft Boys.
 The album was reissued in 1984 with a different track listing on the second side.

-Both versions of Side 2 appear on the CD reissue first put out by Two Crabs in 1990, subsequently reissued by Rykodisc in 1992, and released again by Yep Roc in 2010.
+Both versions of Side 2 appear on the CD reissue first put out by Two Crabs in 1990, subsequently reissued by Rykodisc in 1992, and Yep Roc in 2010.